NLPH/NLPH/Hebrew_NLP_Resources.rst

 Word Embeddings
 ---------------

-Oded Avraham and Yoav Goldberg. `The Interplay of Semantics and Morphology in Word Embeddings. <https://arxiv.org/abs/1704.01938>`_.
+* Oded Avraham and Yoav Goldberg. `The Interplay of Semantics and Morphology in Word Embeddings <https://arxiv.org/abs/1704.01938>`_.
 Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2017).

 Code